On the Risk of Cancelable Biometrics: Experimental results

-The results of $\lambda_{max}$ also agree with that of SAR under the pre-image attack scenario.
-As recorded in Table~\ref{table::bfresult}, the leakage decreases from 3.12 to 2.88 as $l$ increases from 4 to 6, which corresponds to the drop of SAR from 8.6 to 1.48 when different xor and permutation key are used, and the attacker only hold one compromised template.
-It is worth to note that the SAR is less than FMR@ET in the normal situation, which means the false accept causes higher risk than the proposed attack.
-Fig. \ref{Figure::ifobfreconstructiriscode} shows one example of the IrisCode pre-image from Bloom-filter template.
-It can be seen that the IrisCode pre-image shows quite different pattern compared with original one.
+The results presented for $\lambda_{\max }$ also agree with the computed SAR in the pre-image attack scenario.
+As shown in Table~\ref{table::bfresult}, the leakage decreases from 3.12 to 2.88 as $l$ increases from 4 to $6$.
+This corresponds to a drop of the SAR from 8.6 to 1.48 when different xor and permutation keys are used, and the attacker holds only one compromised template.
+It is noteworthy that generally, the SAR is less than the FMR@ET, which implies that the false acceptance constitutes a higher risk than the proposed attack.